ericgwork007/Canadian-Wildfire-Prevention-Strategy/README.md

-# Canadian-Wildfire-Prevention-Strategy
-This is a dashboard that visualizes Canadian wildfire data extracted from the National Forestry Database.

 # Project Background

 As part of my portfolio, I explored wildfire prevention strategies in Canada using data from the **National Forestry Database (NFD)**.